jorgeapenas/ordering/README.md

 # Introduction

-This software performs the numerical routines and produces the figures for the paper **Ordering population structures by increasing cooperativeness**, by *Jorge Peña*, *Bin Wu*, and *Arne Traulsen*.
+This software performs the numerical routines and produces the figures for the paper **Ordering structured populations in multiplayer cooperation games**, by *Jorge Peña*, *Bin Wu*, and *Arne Traulsen*.

 # Included files